Morphettville Racecourse: History

-After years of using grounds at the East Parklands ("The Old Adelaide Racecourse", later known as Victoria Park) rented from the Adelaide City Council, a group which became the South Australian Jockey Club began using a racecourse ("Thebarton Racecourse" or "The Butchers' Course") at present-day Mile End formed on grazing land owned by E. M. Bagot and Gabriel Bennett near the River Torrens from 1859 to 1869, when the course was abandoned due to insufficient patronage.
+After years of using grounds at the East Parklands ("The Old Adelaide Racecourse", later known as Victoria Park), rented from the Adelaide City Council, a group which became the South Australian Jockey Club began using a racecourse (Thebarton Racecourse or "The Butchers' Course") at present-day Mile End on grazing land owned by E. M. Bagot and Gabriel Bennett near the River Torrens from 1859 to 1869, when the course was abandoned due to insufficient patronage.
 After five or six years of existence in name only, the SAJC acquired, thanks to the generosity of Sir Thomas Elder, its own freehold property at Morphettville ("The Bay of Biscay Course") and held its first meeting there on 3 January 1876.
-A breakaway group, which became the Adelaide Racing Club, continued to hold race meetings at "The Old Racecourse".
+A breakaway group, which became the Adelaide Racing Club, continued to hold race meetings at the Old Racecourse.

-In 2008, firstly Victoria Park, and then in 2009 Cheltenham Park were discontinued as racing facilities, and now Adelaide race meetings are conducted only at Morphettville.
+In 2008, first Victoria Park, and then in 2009 Cheltenham Park, were discontinued as racing facilities; now Adelaide race meetings are conducted only at Morphettville.

 Race courses

 Main

 The course proper at Morphettville is a long, flat course with a circumference of 2307 m.
-The track is 32 m wide and features wide turns with a camber of 4%.
-A retractable winning post with hydraulics enables the SAJC to alternate the running of races with minimal damage to both tracks, especially with races taking place mid week and increased racing through the winter months.
-It was installed in 2009, and is a world first.
+The track is 32 m wide and features wide turns with a camber of 4 per cent.
+A retractable winning post with hydraulics enables the SAJC to alternate the running of races with minimal damage to both tracks, especially with races taking place mid-week and increased racing through the winter months.
+Installed in 2009, it is a world first.